A Risk has three (3) components:

-The outcome of a future occurrence expressed qualitatively or quantitatively, being a loss, injury, disadvantage or gain.
-However, the consequence varies with each risk in terms of cost, schedule and impact on health, human life, or some other critical factor.
+The outcome of a future occurrence is expressed qualitatively or quantitatively, being a loss, injury, disadvantage, or gain.
+However, the consequence varies with each risk in terms of cost, schedule, and impact on health, human life, or some other critical factor.
 The consequence has to be weighted in terms of the probability of it occurring.

 A risk is an event that “may” occur.
 The probability of it occurring can range anywhere from just above 0 percent to just below 100 percent.
 (Note: It can’t be exactly 100 percent, because then it would be a certainty, not a risk.
 And it can’t be exactly 0 percent, or it wouldn’t be a risk.)

 Probability is often represented on a Risk Reporting Matrix.